First look at Loadscan’s belt scanner at QuarryNZ

 The highly anticipated belt scanner by Loadscan will be on show for the first time at the QuarryNZ Conference 2018 in Hamilton’s Claudelands Events Centre.

-Attendees at QuarryNZ will get an exclusive first look at the new flow measurement system, which is expected to be available in August.
+Attendees at QuarryNZ will get an exclusive first look at the new flow measurement system, which is expected to be available to purchase in the coming months.

 The sales team is used to travelling around the world for expos and conferences but between July 18-20 on booth 33 & 34 you’ll find them a stone’s throw away from Loadscan headquarters.